George Shultz: Early life, education, and career

 After attending the local public school, he transferred to the Englewood School for Boys (now Dwight-Englewood School), through his second year of high school.
 In 1938, Shultz graduated from the private preparatory boarding high school Loomis Chaffee School in Windsor, Connecticut.
 He earned a bachelor's degree, cum laude, at Princeton University, New Jersey, in economics with a minor in public and international affairs.
 His senior thesis, "The Agricultural Program of the Tennessee Valley Authority", examined the Tennessee Valley Authority's effect on local agriculture, for which he conducted on-site research.
 He graduated with honors in 1942.

 From 1942 to 1945, Shultz was on active duty in the U.S. Marine Corps.
 He was an artillery officer, attaining the rank of captain.
-He was attached to the U.S. Army 81st Infantry Division during the Battle of Angaur (Battle of Peleliu).
+In the fall of 1943, he saw action with the 7th Defense Battalion at Nanumea.
+Later, he was attached to the U.S. Army's 81st Infantry Division during the Battle of Angaur (Battle of Peleliu).

 In 1949, Shultz earned a PhD in industrial economics from the Massachusetts Institute of Technology.
 From 1948 to 1957, he taught in the MIT Department of Economics and the MIT Sloan School of Management, with a leave of absence in 1955 to serve on President Dwight D. Eisenhower's Council of Economic Advisers as a Senior Staff Economist.
 In 1957, Shultz left MIT and joined the University of Chicago Graduate School of Business as a professor of industrial relations, and he served as the Graduate School of Business Dean from 1962 to 1968.
 During his time in Chicago, he was influenced by Nobel Laureates Milton Friedman and George Stigler, who reinforced Shultz's view of the importance of a free-market economy.
 He left the University of Chicago to serve under President Richard Nixon in 1969.